 Read on to find out how SBA startup and small business loans work, so you can decide if this is an avenue you want to pursue for funding.

 What Is the Small Business Administration?

 The Small Business Administration is an agency of the federal government that works to provide small businesses with the resources and knowledge they need to succeed.
 The SBA is not a bank or a lender, which means it doesn’t actually give out loans.
 It does provide financial and other business counseling, publishes a wealth of resources on small business management and connects small businesses and entrepreneurs with partners, including lenders.

 What Are SBA Loans?

 SBA loans are funded by lenders that partner with the SBA.
-The SBA itself does help guarantee the loans, offering a guarantee of up to 85 percent of the amount borrowed.
+Rather than funding the loan itself, the SBA helps guarantee the loans, offering a guaranty of up to 85% of the amount borrowed.
 That means if the loan goes unpaid, the SBA agrees to be responsible for that portion of the principle.

 The SBA works with businesses and startups on several types of funding.